lskatz/lyve-SET/README.md

 * Samtools
 * wgsim (part of samtools) if you are simulating reads
 * Schedule::SGELK (installed at the same time if you download with git)
+* CallSam (installed at the same time if you download with git)

 Installation
 ------------